The wrong war, at the wrong place, at the wrong time: Iraq War usage

 In The Independent, April 15, 2004, Arthur Schlesinger, Jr. wrote:

 The immediate reason that Mr Bush opened Pandora's box in the Middle East and invaded Iraq was his moral certitude that Saddam Hussein had weapons of mass destruction and that he was working in close partnership with Osama bin Laden and al-Qa'ida.
 Those convictions turned out to be delusions.
 This denouement does great harm to Mr Bush's credibility and to that of the United States; it has got us into a ghastly mess in Iraq; and it has diverted attention, resources and military might from the war that should have commanded the Bush administration's highest priority - the Afghan war against al-Qa'ida and international terrorism.
 Meanwhile Afghanistan is a mess too.
 Mr Bush chose the wrong war in the wrong place at the wrong time.

-On December 15, 2003, at the Pacific Council on International Policy in Los Angeles, Howard Dean said Bush "launched the wrong war, at the wrong time, with inadequate planning, insufficient help and at extraordinary cost."
+On December 15, 2003, at the Pacific Council on International Policy in Los Angeles, Howard Dean said Bush "launched the war in the wrong way, at the wrong time, with inadequate planning, insufficient help, and at unbelievable cost."
 In a May 3, 2003 primary debate in South Carolina, Dean said:

 Let me be very clear about what I believe.
 I'm delighted to see Saddam Hussein gone.
 I appreciate the fact that we have a strong military in this country, and I'd keep a strong military in this country, but I think this was the wrong war at the wrong time because we have set a new policy of preventive war in this country, and I think that was the wrong thing to do because sooner or later we're going to see another country copy the United States, and sooner or later we're going to have to deal with the fact that there may well be a Shia fundamentalist regime set up in Iraq which will be a greater danger to the United States than Iraq is.

 2004 Presidential debate

 During the first Presidential debate of 2004, George W. Bush repeatedly rebuked John Kerry for using Bradley's saying, asking, "what kind of message does it say" to U.S. troops and allies.
 Speaking of other world leaders, Bush said "They're not going to follow somebody who says, 'This is the wrong war at the wrong place at the wrong time.'"
 Bush recited versions of the quotation seven times, three times in one response.

-Although the saying was prominent in media coverage of the presidential race, practically no story made note of its source.
+Other usage

+In 2015, Ugandan President Yoweri Museveni described the South Sudanese Civil War as "the wrong war in the wrong place at the wrong time."
+He also referred to Bradley's use of the phrase in his Independence Day speech in October 2023, underlining his criticism of imperialist actors.